 All super funds charge fees.
 The fund's product disclosure statement outlines the fees and costs associated with exiting your super fund.

 Your financial adviser is not limited to any one superannuation provider; they can, therefore, provide you with advice on a range of superannuation funds and will always look to provide you with the most cost effective and appropriate fund for your specific needs.

 Sophie has changed jobs since she finished university and she has also moved house once.
 Sophie has one super fund from her first job and one fund from her part-time job while she was studying.
-Sophie now works for a company with a corporate super plan, so all up she has three super funds!
+Sophie now works for a company with a corporate super plan, so unless she tells her employer to make contributions to an existing super fund, she ends up with three super funds!
 Sophie is paying fees and insurance premiums for all of these accounts:

 |Part-time job super fund||Old super fund||Corporate super fund||Combined total|

 By having two extra super funds, Sophie is paying more fees than she needs to.
 By consolidating all her super into her corporate super account she will be able to reduce her ongoing fees per annum.
 Taking five minutes to fill in the appropriate forms will make a big difference to her final account balance at retirement.